 Flavonoids in cannabis exert a variety of effects, including some that are shared by terpenes and cannabinoids.
 Flavonoids present anti-inflammatory and neuroprotective properties.
 Apigenin possesses anxiolytic (anti-anxiety) and oestrogenic properties.
 Cannaflavin A and B are potent anti-inflammatory compounds.

-Why Is Whole-Plant Cannabis Extract So Important?
+Why Whole-Plant Cannabis Extract So Important

 According to a study by Dr. Ethan Russo, “Taming THC: Potential Cannabis Synergy and Phytocannabinoid-Terpenoid Entourage Effect,” isolating one or two compounds of cannabis—such as CBD and THC—doesn’t produce as potent therapeutic effects as is all compounds work together.
 Even the smallest amount of terpenes in a 1:1 THC: CBD ratio can make a difference.
-This phenomenon is also known in the science community as the “entourage effect.”
+This theory is also known in the science community as the “entourage effect.”

 Now you know that more than 140 plant cannabinoids and a rich terpene and flavonoid profile stand behind the amazing therapeutic effects of cannabis.
 Most importantly, you know the secret behind the plant’s potency: an abundance of nature’s best organic compounds that work together to create more powerful effects.
 Although the cannabis plant contains many cannabinoids without any psychoactivity, and yet to be explored, they may be more promising than THC and CBD.